nickberens360/atomic-docs/README.md

 # Atomic Docs
-Atomic Docs is a front end style guide generator and Sass component manager.
-Atomic Docs is built in PHP.
+Atomic Docs is a front end style guide generator and component manager.
+Atomic Docs is built in PHP and Sass.
 Inspired by Brad Frost's Atomic Design principles.

+Atomic docs works with Sass, Less and Stylus.

 Documentaion can be found at <a href="http://atomicdocs.io/">AtomicDocs.io</a>